-The consumption of CBD during pregnancy is increasing, but the developmental consequences are still largely unknown.
-Hence, we aim to study the complex interplay between prenatal CBD exposure (PCE), and possible links to greater risks of cognitive decline, anxiety- and depression-related disorders later in life, and whether these effects are mediated via epigenetic mechanisms and associated with increased neuroinflammation.
+We aim to study the complex interplay between prenatal CBD exposure (PCE) and possible links to greater risks of cognitive decline, anxiety- and depression-related disorders later in life, and whether these effects are mediated via epigenetic mechanisms that modulate neuroinflammation.
 To that end, we will examine the effects of PCE on sex-specific emotional and cognitive behaviors in later stages of life and the effects of PCE on the expression of miRNAs and neuroinflammation in the hippocampal-prefrontal (HPC-PFC) circuit.
 The HPC-PFC circuit plays a fundamental role in executive and emotional functions.
 Disruptions in HPC-PFC functional connectivity can contribute to neuropsychiatric symptoms observed in mental illnesses and neurological conditions, such as dementia, depression, and anxiety disorders (Kovner et al., 2019; Ruggiero et al., 2021).
-We will correlate the alterations in the expression of miRNAs and neuroinflammatory (NI) markers with the behavioral phenotype and mimic or inhibit specific miRNAs to study whether epigenetic mechanisms mediate protracted PCE-induced alterations in behavior. miRNAs are critically involved in the development and progression of various neuropsychiatric conditions [25 21,55,56], but yet many miRNAs appear to play beneficial rather than pathologic roles in settings of disease (Mendell and Olson, 2012).
+We will correlate the alterations in the expression of miRNAs and neuroinflammatory (NI) markers with the behavioral phenotype and mimic or inhibit specific miRNAs to study whether epigenetic mechanisms mediate protracted PCE-induced alterations in behavior. miRNAs are critically involved in the development and progression of various neuropsychiatric conditions [25, 21,55,56], yet many miRNAs appear to play beneficial rather than pathologic roles in settings of disease (Mendell and Olson, 2012).
 As such, the activation or silencing of specific miRNAs may be ideally suited to restore PCE-induced alterations in cognitive and emotional function.

+Preliminary supporting data.
+We have established a model of clinical depression in rats and obtained preliminary data to support molecular changes induced by administration of CBD.
+Our preliminary data demonstrate 1) CBD exerts antidepressant effects in an adult rodent model of unpredictable chronic mild stress (UCMS), 2) CBD modulates miRNAs expression that correlates with the behavioral phenotype observed with UCMS, 3) CBD induces alterations in cytokine expression that appear to be neuroprotective, and 4) neuroinflammatory cytokines are regulated by CBD.

-In a recent study (Bright and Akirav., 2023), we studied the antidepressant effects of CBD in a rat model for depression, the unpredictable chronic mild stress (UCMS).
+Antidepressant effects of CBD.
+In a recent study (Bright and Akirav., 2023), we studied the antidepressant effects of CBD in a rat model for depression: UCMS.
+We first validated the behavioral phenotype induced by UCMS.
+When evaluated in the forced swim test, rats exposed to UCMS exhibited significantly increased immobility.
+Exposure to CBD prevented this behavior response.

+Expression of microRNAs with CBD.
 We examined the effects of UCMS and CBD on the expression of miR-16, miR-135 and miR-124, associated with resilience to stress and depression [18,26-30].
 CBD restored UCMS-induced upregulation in